97th Military Police Battalion (United States): World War II

-Activated in Europe on 13 June 1945 in the towards the end of World War II, the unit served in Western Europe during the end of the war before being deactivated on 12 November 1945 in France.
+Activated in Europe on 13 June 1945 towards the end of World War II, the unit served in Western Europe during the end of the war before being deactivated on 12 November 1945 in France.

 Korean War

 On 28 October 1951, the battalion was reactivated to serve in the Korean War where it operated the Prisoner of War Enclosure Number Nine in support of the UN led Prisoner of War internment operations.
 The facility secured 21,932 prisoners.
 The 97th MP BN served in the Korean War until it was deactivated on 20 March 1953.
 The unit was awarded the Republic of Korea Presidential Unit Citation two times for its contributions.

 Vietnam War

 The 97th MP BN was reactivated at Fort Lewis, Washington on 1 June 1966 and deployed to South East Asia.
 While based at Cam Ranh Bay, their mission was to provide Law and Order as well as Battlefield Circulation Control.
 It accomplished this with the 630th MP Company, 218th MP Company, 981st MP Company (Sentry Dog), and the 178th MP Detachment (L&O).
 The battalion is credited with completing a 450 mile long convoy of engineers and supplies that started in southern Vietnam and ended in Cambodia.
 This was the longest convoy ever attempted during the conflict.
 The battalion's assets included V-100 Commando Armored Security Vehicles and Military Police gun jeeps mounted with M60 machine guns.
 After six years of service in Vietnam, the battalion redeployed to the United States and inactivated at Oakland Army Base, California on 30 April 1972.
 The battalion was awarded the Meritorious Unit Commendation and the Republic of Vietnam Cross of Gallantry with Palm for its distinctive service in South East Asia.